Murdoch embraces deja vu, makes free throws to send Rigby girls past Thunder Ridge 49-48

 “She’s gonna be amazing,” Murdoch said.
 “She has the confidence of a varsity senior player.”

 Tylie Jones had 13 points and Donnelly added 11 for the Trojans.
 Lauren Davenport had 11 points and Turnage added nine for the Titans.
-Spencer said Rigby is the one team the Titans have game-planned the most for this season, and they wanted the win Thursday.
-He was pleased, however, not only with how they played but with how they are already looking toward hosting Saturday night’s game versus Madison.
+Spencer said Rigby is the one team the Titans have game-planned the most for this season, and they wanted the win Feb.
+6. He was pleased, however, not only with how they played but with how they were already looking toward hosting the Feb.
+8 game versus Madison.

 RIGBY 49, THUNDER RIDGE 48